Car Rekey or Replacement Car Key

 Nearly everyone has been in the situation where they ask themselves, “Can a locksmith open a car door?”
 Don’t sweat the answer too much.
 Your typical locksmith should be able to pop the lock, perform any vehicle rekey, or handle a full lock replacement for most car doors.
 While actual lock replacement is much more expensive — multiple locks would need to be removed during this process — getting your door rekeyed is much faster, less expensive, and would only require the vehicle owner to obtain a new key.

 At Job Done Locksmith, our car locksmith team is fully equipped with the expertise and tools needed to perform car rekeying for almost any model vehicle, both foreign and domestic.
 Thousands of Americans get locked out of their car every year, and most of these people don’t know how to find a reputable locksmith to fix their problem.
-If this happens to you, and you’re unable to contact a car locksmith service like Job Done Locksmith, then read below about a couple different methods that may help you access your car in a pinch.
+If this happens to you, and you’re unable to contact a car locksmith service like Job Done Locksmith, then read below about a couple of different methods that may help you access your car in a pinch.

 1. Wedge And Poke Method: Though it’s a bit old school, this approach involves creating a small opening, “the wedge,” in the crease that separates the car frame and the car door, then inserting some kind of rod-like object in the opening that’s long enough to hit the unlock button on the inside of the door.